Touch Typing Basics: A Beginner's Guide

 Finger placement exercises can greatly impact your progress while learning touch typing.
 Other than helping you learn, these exercises also play an important part in preventing repetitive strain injuries.
 You can incorporate the following exercises into your daily routine;

-Basic Finger placement exercises
+Basic Finger Placement Exercises

 To start Touch typing, one must first know where to place their fingers on a keyboard properly.
 You can use Typing Mentor as your tutor for free to learn touch typing.
 The basic finger placement is generally ASDF for the left and JKL; for the right hand, with your thumbs resting on the spacebar.
 The two home keys for your index fingers, F for your left and J for your right, usually have a raised bar to help you recover and return to the starting position.

 You can easily get a hold of this by practicing regularly and developing muscle memory.
 After getting hold of the home row keys, you can start stretching and reach for keys in the rows above or below the home row.
-Then you can practice pressing multiple keys at the same time; for example, you might need to use shift + A or Ctrl + C to get your work done accurately.
+Then you can practice pressing multiple keys at the same time; for example, you might need to use Shift + A or Ctrl + C to get your work done accurately.
 You can incorporate the following finger placement exercises into your routine;

 • Finger stretches: This exercise is used to stretch your fingers to improve flexibility and reduce tension.
 Hold your hand palm down in front of you, and using your other hand, gently pull each finger towards your wrist until you feel a stretch.
 Repeat this several times.